New York’s Dangerous Roads and Highways

 State and federal agencies have promised to ensure highway safety and efficiency by designing roadways that minimize lane departures and the severity of injury when such accidents happen.
 To reach this goal, agencies must analyze and improve thousands of highway miles that include roadside dangers such as rough and broken pavement, large trees, steep slopes, culvert headwalls, bridge rails and utility poles located near the roadway.
 To improve safety, these dangers must be removed or made less dangerous with guardrails, skid-resistant surfacing, rumble strips and other safety measures.

 Drivers and construction workers also face risk of death or injury because of construction zone hazards including insufficient detour warnings or signage, flawed detour routes, faulty transition lanes, inadequate barricades and pavement drops.
 Slow-moving construction vehicles also are involved in a significant number of construction zone accidents.
+Construction workers are protected from accidents, too, and are able to sue for unsafe roadway conditions and being injured by passing vehicles.

 Dangerous Driving Patterns

-State and federal agencies face an enormous task of repairing and improving numerous roads and highways in America’s infrastructure.
+State and federal agencies face the enormous task of repairing and improving numerous roads and highways in America’s infrastructure.
 These improvements are necessary to guarantee the safe and efficient use of roads for motorists.
 Highway accidents can be complex, involving claims against state or federal agencies, trucking companies under federal regulation, and multiple defendants or plaintiffs.
 These complexities require experienced legal counsel.